ESuth/sem/use-cases/use-case-11.md

 TRIGGER

-	User is prompted to generate report on the cities of the world
+	User is prompted to enter a district

 MAIN SUCCESS SCENARIO